-In these days of increasingly exact and specific lighting, it’s important to know what you’re looking for prior to purchasing your bulbs.
-LEDs have enabled us to achieve the perfect lighting effect for every type of application.
+In these days of task-specific lighting, it’s important to know what you’re looking for prior to purchasing your bulbs.
 But, do you know which beam angle you require for your installation?
-If you don’t, you soon will thanks to this LED Monkey article!
+If not, will when you read this LED Monkey article!

 What is a Beam Angle?

-It might sound like a simplistic reply, but anything that produces light has a beam angle.
-It’s sometimes known as a “beam spread.”
-It measures how light is distributed from the source of illumination to its designated target.
+It might sound simplistic, but anything that produces light has a beam angle.
+Sometimes known as a “beam spread" it measures how light is distributed from the source of illumination to its designated target.

 The beam angle specifically refers to any illumination that falls within 50% of the maximum intensity that the bulb is capable of achieving.